underlay/apg-expression-parser/README.md

 ### Maps

-Simply delcaring expressions doesn't actually do anything - it's just a convenience feature that enable re-using them as framents in other expressions.
+Simply delcaring expressions doesn't actually do anything - it's just a convenience feature that enable re-using them as fragments in other expressions.
 The real output of the DSL is a set of map relations, which are declared with a special kind of ternary statement.

 A map has three parts: a URI `[key]`, a `[path]`, and a `[value]`.
 Its syntax looks like this: `map [key] <= [path] => [value]`.